Adult ADHD Assessment Team

 The team is nurse led and is made up of:

-- Two Independent Nurse Prescribers; one full time and one part time
+- Three Independent Nurse Prescribers; two full time and one part time

 - One Specialist ADHD Practitioner whose profession is Occupational Therapy